-The subject parcel contains mapped aquifer recharge soils (Pomello and Paola fine sand) as shown on the USDA Soil Conservation Service Soils Survey map.
-Mapped topographic elevations indicate the soils may consist of Type 2 Aquifer Recharge soils that have impervious area restrictions.
+The subject parcel contains mapped aquifer recharge soils (Pompano sand) as shown on the USDA Soil Conservation Service Soils Survey map.
 The applicant is hereby notified of the development and impervious restrictions within Conservation Element Policy 10.2 and the Aquifer Protection Ordinance.